Louisiana: Creole culture

 Creole culture is an amalgamation of French, African, Spanish (and other European), and Native American cultures.
 Creole comes from the Portuguese word crioulo; originally it referred to a colonist of European (specifically French) descent who was born in the New World, in comparison to immigrants from France.
 The oldest Louisiana manuscript to use the word "Creole", from 1782, applied it to a slave born in the French colony.
 But originally it referred more generally to the French colonists born in Louisiana.

 Over time, there developed in the French colony a relatively large group of Creoles of Color (gens de couleur libres), who were primarily descended from African slave women and French men (later other Europeans became part of the mix, as well as some Native Americans).
 Often the French would free their concubines and mixed-race children, and pass on social capital to them.
-They might educate sons in France, for instance, and help them enter the French Army for a career.
+They might educate sons in France, for instance, and help them enter the French Army.
 They also settled capital or property on their mistresses and children.
 The free people of color gained more rights in the colony and sometimes education; they generally spoke French and were Roman Catholic.
 Many became artisans and property owners.
 Over time, the term "Creole" became associated with this class of Creoles of color, many of whom achieved freedom long before the American Civil War.

 Wealthy French Creoles generally maintained town houses in New Orleans as well as houses on their large sugar plantations outside town along the Mississippi River.
 New Orleans had the largest population of free people of color in the region; they could find work there and created their own culture, marrying among themselves for decades.